About the Car & Car Related Things

 grade fuel tank available.

-Same 1935 photo from Addison view towards Clark Street with insert of the filing station
+Same 1935 photo from Addison view towards Clark Street with an insert of the filing station at the top left

 photo - Brad Cornelius via Forgotten Chicago-Facebook